rt-net/stack-chan/docs/assembly.md

 <img src="images/assembly/cable_connecting.jpg" width="50%">

 Align the holes in the board and shell so that the blue and black connectors attached to the board are on top, as shown in the image.
 Tighten the four screws (hexagon sockets tap screws M2x5[mm]) to secure.
-As the slide switch protrudes from the board, align the screws by slanting them into the holes ub the side of the shell.
+As the slide switch protrudes from the board, align the screws by slanting them into the holes in the side of the shell.

-**Make sure that the screws don't touch the conductor(sliver parts).
-The battery terminals are connected and may short-cirduit.**
+**Make sure that the screws don't touch the conductor(silver parts).
+The battery terminals are connected and may short-circuit.**

 <p>
     <img src="images/assembly/board_shell_attaching.jpg" width="25%"> <img src="images/assembly/board_shell_assembling.jpg" width="25%">